gitlabhq/gitlabhq/doc/pages/README.md

 ---

-To make use of GitLab Pages your `.gitlab-ci.yml` must follow the rules below:
+To make use of GitLab Pages, your `.gitlab-ci.yml` must follow the rules below:

 1. A special `pages` job must be defined
 1. Any static content must be placed under a `public/` directory